YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. parsed-literal::
    source ./ydbenv A r122

 * Create a backup using -DATABASE, -REPLINST, -NEWJNLFILE=NOPREVLINK, and -BKUPDBJNL=DISABLE qualifiers. -DATABASE creates a comprehensive backup of the database file. -REPLINST backs up the replication instance file. -BKUPDBJNL=DISABLE scrubs all journal file information in the backup database file.
-As the backup of instance A is comprehensive, -NEWJNLFILE=NOPREVLINK cuts the back link to prior generation journal files of the database for which you are taking the backup. -NEWJNLFILE=NOPREVLINK is optional but simplifies journal file retention and aligns each database file with its backup.
+As the backup of instance A is comprehensive, -NEWJNLFILE=NOPREVLINK cuts the back link to prior generation journal files of the database for which you are taking the backup.

 .. parsed-literal::
    ./db_create